Role: Creative Director, Typeface Designer, Legacy Timeline Display Designer, Copywriter

 Using shapes from the Pulse, we also designed icons to represent Marion Health’s values, signify wayfinding in their facilities, and form a common language throughout the brand itself.

 What is a community’s responsibility to unity?
-How does a community strive forward together when dissension and tension is high?
+How does a community strive forward together when dissension and tension are high?
 In the forefront of my own community is a wound which still festers some 90 years later.
-The event - the lynching of Abram Smith and Thomas Smith in Marion Indiana - is rarely talked about and is often seemed as something to be “forgotten.”
-However wounds so deep do not so easily disappear.
+The event—the lynching of Abram Smith and Thomas Smith in Marion Indiana—is rarely talked about and is often seemed as something to be “forgotten.”
+However, wounds so deep do not so easily disappear.
 Whenever someone brings up the idea of memorializing it, it is shot down.
-At the same time as I learned of the unrest in my own community a national debate formed around monuments and memorials, particularly in the southern U.S. around confederate monuments.
+At the same time as I learned of the unrest in my own community, a national debate formed around monuments and memorials, particularly in the southern U.S. around confederate monuments.

 How do we, in a culture so polarizing, create space for productive and peaceful conversations in communities seeking not our own personal convictions, but our community’s best interest?
 In processing these large issues, the Understand.
 Discover.
 Act. kit was hatched.
 It seeks to provide a resource for community organizations to use that contains resources and tools aimed at helping communities to have productive and peaceful conversations about the false memories, abrasive memories, or longed to be forgotten memories within our own communities.